Online MBA Program in International Business

 Should I Get an Online MBA in International Business?

-As you consider enrolling in an international business MBA online program, research options to determine the ideal knowledge and skill set you hope to obtain for your career path.
-This specialization is primarily designed to enhance the career paths of individuals with management experience who aspire to progress into senior level positions of international influence.
+As you consider enrolling in an international business MBA online program, research options to determine the ideal knowledge and skillset you hope to obtain for your career path.
+This specialization is primarily designed to enhance the career paths of individuals with management experience who aspire to progress into senior-level positions of international influence.
 However, other degree options may be more suitable depending on your academic or work situation.
-You should also ask yourself if you have enough time and self-motivation to complete online courses because you would be doing most of the coursework on your own.
+You should also ask yourself if you have enough time and self-motivation to complete online courses because you would be doing most of the coursework independently.

 Online MBA in International Business vs. Online MBA in Supply Chain Management

 MBA programs in international business and MBA programs in supply chain management cover many similar topics.
-However, supply chain management degree programs dedicate much of their curricula to mathematical subjects including accounting, statistics, and probability as well as logistics and inventory management.
-People who earn SCM MBAs gravitate toward upper management or C-suite positions in manufacturing facilities and factories, whereas international business MBA graduates often find work in a greater variety of business-related occupations.
+However, supply chain management degree programs dedicate much of their curricula to mathematical subjects, including accounting, statistics, probability, logistics, and inventory management.
+People who earn SCM MBAs gravitate toward upper management or C-suite positions in manufacturing facilities and factories.
+In contrast, international business MBA graduates often find work in a greater variety of business-related occupations.

 Online MBA in International Business vs. Online Master of Science in International Business

 Achieving an MBA or master’s degree in international business can prepare students for globally-focused careers.
 However, many MBA international business programs are designed for professionals with at least two years of experience.
 Online MBA programs provide more general business classes and electives.
 The MS, on the other hand, focuses more on international business topics.
 Credit requirements vary among institutions, but MS programs generally require 30 credits, and MBA programs may require 30-50 or more credits.

 Frequently Asked Questions